-Over the last few years, the traditional learning management system has reinvented itself as a learning experience environment over a simple learning management platform.
-The LMS is now a more user-centric space, encouraging more collaboration between all participants (learners, instructors and admin included) while the industry itself is driven to create a vertical stack of integrations from the foundation of an LMS.
-Bluntly stated: learning is no longer the action, but the result.
+Over the last few years, the traditional learning management system (LMS) has reinvented itself as a learning experience environment over a platform that simply manages learning.
+The LMS is now a more user-centric space, encouraging more collaboration between all participants (learners, instructors and admin) while the industry itself is driven to create a vertical stack of integrations from the foundation of an LMS.
+Bluntly stated: Learning is no longer the action, but the result.

 Never fear, the ultimate guide to learning management software is here.
 We’ll walk you through the basics, offer some use cases, discuss how it’s hosted, and showcase the features and trends to watch out for when comparing systems.

 Something to know about the eLearning industry is that it’s forever growing.
 While this means more innovation from competitive vendors and the credibility of an in-demand market, it also creates a large pool of suppliers and platforms from which to choose the right LMS for your needs.

 The global eLearning market is expected to be worth $238 billion by 2024.
 (And that was estimated before a worldwide lockdown flooded the market with thousands of new customers.)
 It’s so popular because online training is anywhere between 30–70% less expensive than face-to-face courses in the long run.
 It saves time because it negates any need to travel and reaches new audiences as it’s not bound by borders or to one physical location, only the user’s internet connection.

 So, what is an LMS?

 Think of it as a central repository for the delivery and monitoring of online training initiatives.
 Some systems will give you the ability to author content as well, or pull it from third party software or platforms.
 Anyone with the right credentials can access the system, whether as a learner or instructor.